bfetler/genegraphs/README.md

 The exercise here is to make an algorithm to create a breakpoint graph comparing two genes.
-I used a DiGraph with a DFS variation to identify Connected Components.
+I used a DiGraph DFS variant to identify connected components.